American mountain deer: Biology

 Based on size comparison with modern mule deer the adult, articulated, Honey Lake male specimen would have weighed approximately 600 lb, significantly larger than the modern species.
-Hay's original type specimens (toe element and astragalus) were so large that Hay originally placed it in the genus Cervus; the elements are about the same size as those of the Tule elk, the smallest subspecies of Cervus elaphus.
-The direct anatomical comparison of Hay's two specimens from Idaho and the Honey Lake, California deer by Morejohn confirmed they were conspecific (though not explicitly stated in the text) and both are from a large odocoileine deer.
+Hay's original type specimens (toe element and astragalus) were so large that Hay originally placed it in the genus Cervus; the elements are about the same size as those of the Tule elk, the smallest subspecies of Cervus canadensis.